KetchuppOfficial/LFU_Cache/README.md

     cd tests
     ./tester.sh (N)
 ```
-will generate (N) tests, build naive LFU cache and run it on the tests to compute answers.
+generates (N) tests, builds naive LFU cache and runs it on the tests to compute answers.
+After that O(1) LFU cache is run on those tests to compute its own answers.
+Finally, both sets of answers are compared.
+If any O(1)-answer differs from that of the naive implementation, then the test is considered "failed".
+It is considered "passed" otherwise.